To More Inquiry

 Timing: opens all day.

-It is located in Nehru Place and is constructed in the shape of the Lotus flower.
-It is a Bahai’s temple that was constructed in 1986.
+It is located in Nehru Place and is constructed in the shape of a Lotus flower.
+It is a Bahai temple that was constructed in 1986.
 Pure white marble is used in the construction of this temple.

 Entry fee: Free of cost.